Life in prison, not death penalty, for man convicted in New York City bike path terror attack

 The sentencing was the culmination of a trial that featured emotional testimony from survivors of the attack and relatives of the five tourists from Argentina, two Americans and a Belgian woman who were killed.

-The same jury convicted the defendant on January of 28 of charges including murder in aid of racketeering and supporting a terrorist organization.
+The same jury convicted the defendant in January of charges including murder in aid of racketeering and supporting a terrorist organization.

 Jurors returned last month for a penalty phase to decide whether he should be sentenced to death or spend the rest of his life at a maximum security prison in Florence, Colorado.